oat-sa/lib-lti1p3-nrps/doc/tool.md

 $membershipServiceClient = new MembershipServiceClient();

-$membership = $membershipServiceClient->getContextMembershipFromPayload(
+$membership = $membershipServiceClient->getContextMembershipForPayload(
     $registration, // [required] as the tool, it will call the platform of this registration
-    $payload,      // [required] from the LTI message payload containing the NRPS claim (got at LTI launch) 'Learner',     // [optional] we can filter members for a role (default: no filter) 10             // [optional] and limit the number of presented members (default: no limit) );
+    $payload,      // [required] for the LTI message payload containing the NRPS claim (got at LTI launch) 'Learner',     // [optional] we can filter members for a role (default: no filter) 10             // [optional] and limit the number of presented members (default: no limit) );
+// you also can call directly for a received NRPS claim
+$membership = $membershipServiceClient->getContextMembershipForClaim(
+    $registration,       // [required] as the tool, it will call the platform of this registration
+    $payload->getNrps(), // [required] for a NRPS claim (got at LTI launch) 'Learner',           // [optional] we can filter members for a role (default: no filter) 10                   // [optional] and limit the number of presented members (default: no limit) );

 // or you also can call directly for an given URL (avoid claim construction)